holltacash/python-face-and-hand-tracking-meme/README.md

 # python-face-and-hand-tracking-meme
-its a project i seen on tiktok and tried to remake
+Its a project using libraries like mediapipe and opencv inspired by a video i have seen on tiktok